tethysplatform/tethys/docs/software_suite.rst

 Tethys Platform supports WebSocket connections using `Django Channels <https://channels.readthedocs.io/en/latest/>`_.
 Django Channels is an official Django project that brings asynchronous and long-running connections to the synchronous Django.

 The WebSocket protocol provides a persistent connection between the client and the server.
-In contrast to the traditional HTTP protocol, the webscoket protocol allows for bidirectional communication between the client and the server (i.e. the server can trigger a response without the client sending a request).
+In contrast to the traditional HTTP protocol, the websocket protocol allows for bidirectional communication between the client and the server (i.e. the server can trigger a response without the client sending a request).
 Django Channels uses Consumers to structure code and handle client/server communication in a similar way Controllers are used with the HTTP protocol.
 When creating a WebSocket connection, a "handshake" needs to be established between the client and server.

-For more information about Django Channels and Consumers visit `the Django Channels docummentation <https://channels.readthedocs.io/en/latest/>`_.
+For more information about Django Channels and Consumers visit `the Django Channels documentation <https://channels.readthedocs.io/en/latest/>`_.

 For more information on establishing a WebSocket connection see `the JavaScript WebSocket API <https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/>`_.
 Alternatively, other existing JavaScript or Python WebSocket clients can we used.